Where to Stay on Kauai: A Lodging Guide

 Ke’e Beach

-This is one of the gems of Kauai with its turquoise waters and coral reefs with a fantastic view down the Na Pali coastline.
-More recently advanced reservations have to be made due to limited parking.
-Click here to make reservations for Ke’e Beach and/or access to the hiking trails.
+This is one of Kauai’s true gems, with turquoise waters, vibrant coral reefs, and a stunning view down the Nā Pali Coastline.
+In recent years, advanced reservations have become required due to limited parking.
+Click here to reserve access to Ke’e Beach and the nearby hiking trails.

 Hanalei Bay